mauricelambert/GoInstaller/README.md

 ### Step 1: Download

-> Download the source code and move in the directory
+> Download the source code and change your current directory

 #### Git